vivo-community/vivo-vagrant/README.md

  * Vagrant supports virtualization utilities other than [VirtualBox](https://www.virtualbox.org/).
 Amazon Web Service support is available in this branch - `aws`.
 If you require another provisioning tool, like VMware, please create an issue.

-## Deploying the VIVO Vagrant box on Amazon Web Services
+##Amazon Web Services
 Experimental support has been added for deploying the vivo-vagrant to Amazon Web Services (AWS).
-You will need an AWS account and credentials.
-See the [aws-sample.sh](aws-sample.sh) file for the required environment variables.
+You will need the [vagrant-aws provider](https://github.com/mitchellh/vagrant-aws) plugin and AWS account and credentials set as environment variables.
+See the [aws-sample.sh](aws-sample.sh) file for the required variables.

-The box will take about 10 minutes to provision.
+The box will take about 15 minutes to provision the first time.
 You will need a AWS security policy that allows for SSHing into the box and exposes port 8080 to use VIVO in the web browser.

 **Warning**: deploying to AWS is intended for development and development purposes only.
 Passwords and access control will need to be adjusted for a production deployment.